IKIM-Essen/ClusterDocs/source/future-use/ssh-host-identity.md

-# RCC SSH host-identity policy
+# Archived draft: RCC SSH host-identity policy

+> **Archive status:** Retired from the public ClusterDocs navigation on
+> 25 July 2026 and retained here for possible future planning.
+This draft is
+> not current user guidance and must be reviewed before reuse or publication.

 > **Status:** This page documents the planned SSH host-identity architecture and migration.
 Until the rollout page says RCC Connect is active, use the currently published RCC SSH configuration.
 Do not build a CA entry from examples on this page.